railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

    *Adding a delivery charge to an order*

-Once the delivery mode has been selected, Open ERP automatically adds a line on the draft order with the amount calculated by the delivery function.
+Once the delivery mode has been selected, OpenERP automatically adds a line on the draft order with the amount calculated by the delivery function.
 This technique enables you to calculate the delivery charge based on the order and then, separately, how the products will really be delivered to the customer.